Abusive International Marriage

 This guide is intended as a resource for advocates who work with Hmong American women and families affected by abusive international marriages.

-This brief clarifies the issues of abusive international marriages and/or relationships, trafficking, and sex tourism, and uplifts movement work led by survivors and activists who’ve spent many decades building a transformative justice movement.
+This brief clarifies the differences between abusive international marriages and/or relationships, trafficking, and sex tourism, and how the harms and labels we use impact women and survivors.

 A Project of the Hmong Women’s Action Team (HWAT)

-Building Our Future: a global community campaign driven by a caring network of change agents who are uniting to change practices, behaviors, and beliefs that contribute to gender-based violence, and to build healthy and safe families that thrive from generation to generation.
+Building Our Future is a global community campaign driven by a caring network of change agents who are uniting to change practices, behaviors, and beliefs that contribute to gender-based violence, and to build healthy and safe families that thrive from generation to generation.